Spheres (TV series)

-Spheres is a South Korean animated television series comprising 26 episodes, first broadcast by Studio Kaab on MBC TV in 2003.
+Spheres is a South Korean animated television series comprising 26 episodes, produced by Studio Kaab and first broadcast on MBC TV in 2003 and 2004.

 The now-defunct Studio Kaab went on to animate the series Nalong, the flying squirrel from Spheres.
+In the Italian opening, Santo Verduci composed for the TV show Contactoons.

 Story

 Unbeknownst to human history, the Kingdom of Spheres existed upon Earth long ago.
 The people of this kingdom would be regarded today as people with psychic powers.
 Unfortunately, like most other civilizations, as the gap widened more and more between the social classes, the Kingdom of Spheres was troubled by those greedy for power; and in the end it collapsed.
 Na Yeon is a mysterious girl who was found in the Antarctic after the destruction of Spheres.
 One day Asten, the chairman of Sphere Union, who has a burning ambition to control the world, sent his followers to keep watch on Na Yeon.
 Na Yeon and her friends try to keep three artifacts, the keys to conquer the world, from the hands of Sphere Union.

-In the Italian opening, Santo Verduci composed for TV show Contactoons.